 Vocabulary For Japanese Rooms In The House

-As you probably noticed above, we have one translation for the bathroom and toilet, and that is because it is usually separate in the Japanese houses- one room for the toilet and one room for the bathtub and shower area.
-Also, please do lower your expectations when it comes to the Japanese house kitchen because it is usually much, much smaller than the Western design.
+As you probably noticed above, we have one translation for the bathroom and toilet, and that is because it is usually separate in Japanese houses- one room for the toilet and one room for the bathtub and shower area.
+Japanese house kitchens are usually much, much smaller than the Western design.

 As we reach the end of this post, we hope that you have learned all of the basic information and the common vocabulary for the parts of a Japanese house.
 However, suppose you’d like to learn more about how the Japanese language works.
 In that case, we highly recommend that you read out other related posts like how to greet using Japanese, the basic sentence structure, and how to introduce yourself.